BBC Sport's team-by-team guide to the inaugural Pro14, Conference B

 "I want to get across to everybody that this is a good side, we've got good players, and we've got to start to believe in our players.
 Last year we managed to find losses out of very positive positions in games - we've got to get some belief, and I think, because of the hard work we're doing, we're getting there."

 After a campaign that promised so much, Leinster were left with another empty trophy cabinet last season.
-The province slipped off the top of the table during the final round of regular season matches and then suffered their semi-final defeat to the Scarlets, having previously lost to Clermont Auvergne in the European Champions Cup.
+The province slipped off the top of the table during the final round of regular season matches and then suffered their semi-final defeat by the Scarlets, having previously lost to Clermont Auvergne in the European Champions Cup.

 Along with Zebre, Leinster will be among the first teams to make the trip to South Africa when they play the Southern Kings in round three and the Cheetahs in round four.
-However, the province will be without star men such as Jonny Sexton, Tadhg Furlong and Sean O'Brien for those matches - their returning British and Irish Lions players won't be available until fifth round of fixtures.
+However, the province will be without star men such as Johnny Sexton, Tadhg Furlong and Sean O'Brien for those matches, as their returning British and Irish Lions players won't be available until fifth round of fixtures.

 Previous position: Beaten semi-finalists